tikv/website/content/docs/5.1/deploy/operate/maintain.md

 ## View the cluster list

-You can manage multiple TiKV clusters using the TiUP cluster component.
-When a TiKV cluster is deployed, the cluster appears in the TiUP cluster list.
+You can manage multiple TiKV clusters with the TiUP cluster component.

-To view the list, run the following command:
+To view all the deployed TiKV clusters, run the following command:

 ```shell
 tiup cluster list